 After material risks are reviewed, our ERM program involves the development, recommendation, and implementation of response plans appropriate to each risk.
-Response plans are developed and recommended by regional risk management teams, and then reviewed and modified as necessary by Internal Audit.
+Response plans are developed and recommended by regional risk management teams, and then reviewed and modified as necessary with input from the Internal Audit Function.
 Once approved, the response plans are implemented under the oversight of management teams across the relevant locations or functions.
 Throughout the year, Internal Audit, with oversight from the Audit Committee, monitors the implementation and progress of response plans.
 Results from such monitoring are reported to the Audit Committee or full Board of Directors as appropriate.